w3f/Grants-Program/applications/new-order.md

 * Why Open Source?

 For keeping it real.
 Doing honest job.
 Yes Web3.0, No Web2.0.
-We need audits anyways so we open-source it.
+Audit teams require the project to be open-source anyways so we do it.

-But License may be different as there are more than 2 projects which aspire to be dex in polkadot.

-Also, if W3F cannot show this in their official discord that this is the first fully open-source orderbook dex in Polkadot ecosystem, I am not building this as many copycats can take over this code.

 * Reference?